black-code1/freeCodeCamp/Learn-Basic-String-and-Array-Methods-by-Building-a-Music-Player/README.md

 Inside the playSong function, call the highlightCurrentSong function.

 After that, play around with the control buttons to see how the highlightCurrentSong function works.

+# Step 67
+Next, you need to display the current song title and artist in the player display.
+Use const and arrow syntax to create an empty setPlayerDisplay function.